Meghana-sk/Lucky-Birthday-App/README.md

 # Lucky-Birthday-App

-## Problem statement: Check your birthday is lucky after providing your date of birth and lucky number
+#### Problem statement: Check your birthday is lucky after providing your date of birth and lucky number

-<a href="https://github.com/neogcamp/build/blob/main/basics/is-your-birthday-lucky.md">Problem statement</a>
+- Input birthdate
+- Input Lucky number
+- Sum of birthdate digits / lucky number will decide if your birthday is lucky

+#### Tech stack - HTML, CSS, Javascript and netlify for hosting

+#### Try the project at [LuckyBirthday](https://luckybirthdayvalidator.netlify.app/)